julianeon/React-Landing-Page-Learn-React/README.md

 ## Credit

-This app was forked from Issaaf Kattan.
+This app was forked from Issaaf Kattan's GitHub repo.

 https://github.com/issaafalkattan/React-Landing-Page-Template